 Hanukkah, the Jewish Festival of Light

 The Greek King Antiochus tried to make the Jewish people bow down in front of a statue of him that had been placed in front of the Jewish temple.
-Antilchus told the Jewish people to pray to the Greek gods.
+Antiochus told the Jewish people to pray to the Greek gods.
 The Jewish people refused.
-This lead to a three-year war in which the Jews won.
-To celebrate the victory, an oil lamp was lit inside the repaired temple.
+This led to a three-year war in which the Jews won.
+An oil lamp was lit inside the repaired temple to celebrate the victory.
 There was only enough oil for one day, but the light burned for eight days.
 Hanukkah, the Festival of Lights, reminds Jews of this event.
-During Hanukkah an eight-branched candlestick called a Hanukiah is lit as a reminder of the miracle of the oil burning for eight days instead of one.
+During Hanukkah, an eight-branched candlestick called a Hanukiah is lit as a reminder of the miracle of the oil burning for eight days instead of one.

-Kwanzaa is an African-American cultural festival held from December 26 to January 1.
+From December 26 to January 1, many Americans celebrate Kwanzaa.
+This is an African-American cultural festival.
 Founded in 1966, Kwanzaa celebrates African-Americans and their ancestry.
-The central symbol of Kwanzaa is a candelabra called a kinara that holds one black, three red and three green candles.
-The candles are lighted in a particular order until the final day when all seven candles burn.
+The central symbol of Kwanzaa is a candelabra called a kinara that holds one black, three red, and three green candles.
+The candles are lit in a particular order until the final day, when all seven candles burning.
 Each candle has a special meaning.